zsb8/Python_Spark_ML_DecisionTreeRegression/README.md

 Use RMSE (Root Mean Square Error) to find evergreen webside.

 Running environment is Spark + Hadoop + PySpark
-Used the algorithm is DecisionTree.
+Used the algorithm is DecisionTree regession.
-Used the library is pyspark.mllib and MulticlassMetrics.
+Used the library is pyspark.mllib and RegessionMetrics.

 # Stage1:  Read data
-Placed the tsv on hadoop.
+Placed the hour.csv on hadoop.
 Built 3 data sets: (1) Train data, (2) Validation data, (3) Sub_test data.

 ## Compare the parameters
 "maxDepth"